Church access to FEMA disaster aid affirmed in budget deal

-Churches for decades have had to fend for themselves when hurricane winds ripped off the chapel roof as the non-profit YMCA next door — because it’s not religious — pocketed Federal Emergency Management Agency payments to repair similar damage to its building.
+Churches for decades have had to fend for themselves when hurricane winds ripped off the chapel roof while the nonprofit YMCA next door — because it’s not religious — pocketed Federal Emergency Management Agency payments to repair similar damage to its building.

 That treatment of houses of worship was written out of U.S. law last week.

-A provision tucked into the budget deal that President Trump signed into law Friday put churches on equal footing with YMCA, senior centers and other non-profits when it comes to FEMA disaster relief.
+A provision tucked into the budget deal that President Trump signed into law Friday put churches on equal footing with YMCA, senior centers and other nonprofit groups when it comes to FEMA disaster relief.

 The Bipartisan Budget Act made churches, synagogues, mosques and other houses of worship permanently eligible for FEMA’s Public Assistance Program grants, which can pay for the removal of debris and repairs to buildings, parks and recreational facilities owned by nonprofits.